 What is the Wuhan coronavirus?

 The Wuhan coronavirus is a novel (new) coronavirus first identified in Wuhan, Hubei Province, China.
 A novel virus is one that has not been previously identified in humans.
-The viral respiratory illness has been officially named 2019-nCoV or COVID-19 and has resulted in thousands of confirmed cases in China, and over 1,000 deaths as of February 2020.
+The viral respiratory illness has been officially named 2019-nCoV or COVID-19 and has resulted in over 1.5 million confirmed cases and nearly 100,000 deaths worldwide, as of early April 2020.